Sharon is a human resources professional who enjoys researching health related topics and sharing what she finds.

 Researchers believe meditation started in primitive times when the hunter/gatherer civilization sat staring into their fires at night.
-Their fires were their natural focus and they began perhaps to feel the relaxing benefits.
-The practice evolved over time and evident in Indian scripture dated as far back as 5000 years ago.
+Their fires were their natural focus and perhaps they began to feel the relaxing benefits.
+The practice evolved over time and is evident in Indian scripture dated as far back as 5000 years ago.

 It was around 500 B.C. that the Buddha took the practice mainstream.
 Buddha's teaching spread rapidly throughout Asia.
-However, meditation did not reach Western civilization until the 1960s when university professors started studying its benefits and discovered the positive correlations to stress and anxiety reduction.
+However, meditation did not reach Western civilization until the 1960s when university professors started studying its benefits and discovered the positive correlations between stress and anxiety reduction.

 Learn More About Meditation

 - MEDITATION AND EXERCISE: A pre-workout meditation to integrate mind and body | The Mindful Word

 Do this meditation before exercise to improve performance and integrate mind and body.